Large-Raccoon/LW-Score-Tracker/README.md

     ```

 5. Populate your roster.csv with player names.
-    - Navigate to the config folder and open roster.csv with soemthing like Excel or with Google Sheets
+    - Navigate to the config folder and open roster.csv with something like Excel or with Google Sheets
     - In the first column under "Player", add all the player names from your alliance.
     - TIP: Copying and pasting from the game's PC client or BlueStacks makes this easier.
     - Save your updated roster.csv (make sure to keep it in the same config folder)